NicoGrassetto/azure-developer-associate/trainings/implement-azure-app-service-web-apps/deployment/notes.md

 - Import the certificate into App Service.
 - Manage the certificate, such as renew, rekey, and export it.

- Note

-App Service Certificates aren't supported in Azure National Clouds at this time.
+>**Note**: App Service Certificates aren't supported in Azure National Clouds at this time.

 ## Scale apps in Azure App Service